Process

 Once a responding party is formally charged by the UWC, a no-contact order will be put in place between the parties.
 The arrangement requires that there be no contact – either direct or indirect – between the person bringing the complaint and the responding party; this includes oral, electronic, written or third-party communication.
 The UWC’s procedures prohibit retaliation against any person for participating in the UWC process.
 The cognizant Title IX Coordinator will contact you about implementation of the no-contact order and any other interim measures that may be needed while the proceedings are underway.

-Meeting with the UWC Secretary
+Meeting with the UWC Director

 Addressing conflicts of interest and bias